bczsalba/pytermgui/docs/getting_started.md

         arbitrary-attribute: arbitrary-value
 ```

 As you can see, any arbitrary attribute can be set in this method.
 You can also define a **list** of widgets, using the `widgets` key.
-The loader only looks for keys **starting with** `widgets`, so you can separate your widgets into categories or groups.
+The loader only looks for keys **starting with** `widgets`, so you can separate your widgets into categories or groups if that tickles your fancy.

 For example: